Anubhav0391/bulletin-board/README.md

 # Bulletin/Notice Board

-It is a simple and efficient notice board app built with React.
-The main objective behind this to master the drag functionality.
+It is a simple and efficient digital notice board app built with React and CSS.
+It allows users to create, edit, delete, and pin the notes.

 ## Features: